leandog/intelligent-engineering-with-ai/Course Outline.md

 ### Day 1: Afternoon Session

-This detailed afternoon session ensures participants build on their TDD skills while integrating AI tools effectively, practicing refactoring techniques, and tackling more complex problems like the Roman Numeral Calculator and Bowling Kata.
-This afternoon session includes an introduction to clean code concepts, ensuring participants learn to write clean, maintainable code while practicing TDD and integrating AI tools.
+This detailed afternoon session ensures participants build on their TDD skills while integrating AI tools effectively, practicing refactoring techniques, and tackling more complex problems like the Bowling Kata and Roman Numeral Calculator.
+This session includes an introduction to clean code concepts, ensuring participants learn to write clean, maintainable code while practicing TDD and integrating AI tools.

 **Overview of AI Tools and Current Capabilities (30 minutes)**

 1. **Introduction to AI Tools (15 minutes)**
    - Overview of GitHub Copilot and ChatGPT.
    - Discuss how these tools can assist in coding, testing, and documentation.
    - Provide a GitHub Copilot cheat sheet with common commands and tips.